teekachu/ProjectPet/README.md

 # ProjectPet

 ***Disclaimer: I worked on this project in August 2020, which is about ~3 months after I started learning Swift.
 The code base is complete shhh.
 I know.
-I will re-do it and show a comparison of the code base on how I would build this differently, after 8 months of learning Swift and iOS development :)***
+I will re-do it and show a comparison of the code base on how I would build this differently, as February 2nd marks 8 months of learning Swift and iOS development :)***